antholeole/blog/src/content/blog/writing-a-nix-flake-module.md

 }
 ```

 That's our module, all complete!
 Now, the user can configure `string-repeater` and access the output package as `config.string-repeater.package`.
-Infact, the user can access _any_ configuration they made; this means that you can access, for example, `treefmt-nix` configurations if you'd like; perhaps you want to write a module that adds additional functionality? in this case we grab our `config` option from this module - see how it's an input to the submodule?
+In fact, the user can access _any_ configuration they made; this means that you can access, for example, `treefmt-nix` configurations if you'd like; perhaps you want to write a module that adds additional functionality? in this case we grab our `config` option from this module - see how it's an input to the submodule?
 But we can use a higher-level config object if we wanted.
 We'd just have to refer to e.g. `config.string-repeater.times` instead of `config.times`.
 (It's also rude to assume that the consumer of your flake has some input, so you should throw a useful error if you want the user to install some input that does not yet exist.)

 ### Using Our Own Module